The No BS Guide to Strength After 40: Stupid TikTok Trends and Why Your Results Suck

 The most important number on your daily ledger is your Protein Floor.
 Aim for 1 gram of protein per pound of desired body weight.
 While research shows that 0.7g to 1.0g per pound is the optimal range for muscle growth, hitting that 1g mark is a reliable rule of thumb to ensure you never leave gains on the table.

-- Satiety: High protein intake keeps you satisfied, making a caloric deficit actually sustainable rather than a test of willpower.
+• Satiety: High protein intake keeps you satisfied, making a caloric deficit sustainable.

-- Source and Convenience: Get the bulk of your protein from staples like steak, eggs, and chicken.
-Protein powder is a tool for convenience, not a magic bullet.
+• Source and Convenience: Get the bulk of your protein from staples like steak, eggs, and chicken.
+Protein powder isn’t a “magic bullet,” but it is a tool for convenience.
+If you’re struggling to hit your target between meetings, a shake is a practical way to ensure you hit your numbers.

 The Maximum Recoverable Volume (MRV)